vmalnathnambiar/exfilms/docs/data-conversion-to-mzml-using-proteowizard.md

 1. Launch `Docker`

-   If you are using Docker Engine, execute **ONE** of the following from your terminal.
+   If you are using Docker Engine, execute one of the following from your terminal.

    ```md
    # To start Docker manually